 Learn about our upcoming events for teachers here.

 Carolina K-12 offers hundreds of engaging and ready-to-implement lesson plans and activities for use in K-12 classrooms, all of which are available for free download in our Database of K-12 Resources.
-All lessons are aligned to the NC Essential Standards and are created using interactive and higher-order thinking strategies to maximize student engagement.
-In the 2015-2016 school year, the Database received over 200,000 downloads from around the state and nation.
+All lessons are based on North Carolina teaching standards and are created using interactive and higher-order thinking strategies to maximize student engagement.

 Check Us Out Around the State